-A major feature of Kubuntu is the ability to customize almost everything and anything in the system.
+A major feature of Kubuntu is the ability to customize almost anything and everything in the system.
 If you don't like the desktop background, change it.
-Would you like to remove the new Application Launcher and go back to the old Kmenu style?
-Likewise, if you would like to remove the new Application Launcher and go back to the old Kmenu style, you can do that as well.
+If you would like to remove the new Application Launcher and go back to the old Kmenu style, you can do that.
 Customizing Kubuntu to fit your personal preference is almost effortless.